-Sales Tax Software
+Sales Tax Calculations and Filing

 Sales tax calculations and filing can be done by hand.
-When you make a sale, you figure out whether the goods and services are taxable and whether you have nexus in the buyer’s tax jurisdiction.
+When you make a sale, you figure out whether the goods and services are taxable and whether you have a nexus in the buyer’s tax jurisdiction.
 More on that later.

 Once you’ve determined that you need to charge sales tax, you must find out the sales tax rate.
-Usually this depends on where the buyer is, but it can also be affected by what you’re selling.
+Usually, this depends on where the buyer is, but it can also be affected by what you’re selling.

-Now that you know the sales tax rate, you simple multiply the price of the items by that sales tax rate.
+Now that you know the sales tax rate, you simply multiply the price of the items by that sales tax rate.
 In some cases, you’ll have to adjust for shipping and delivery and coupons and discounts, but let’s keep it simple.
 If your goods and services total price came to $100.00 and the sales tax rate is 8.5%, you multiply $100 by 8.5% and come up with $8.50.
 The total charge for your customer is $108.50.

 Do you need to charge sales tax?